Atlas Copco | Ergonomic use

 50%

-of vibration-exposed individuals worldwide are affected by neurovascular injuries.
+are affected by neurovascular injuries.

-How might we nudge the user to work a more ergonomic way?
+So how might we nudge the user to work a more ergonomic way?

 Based on the form vision, the package and the technical features I then refined the form.
 Sketching on the silhouette, form transitions, split lines and air vents.